michiari/piacere-mc-openapi/docs/writing-requirements.rst

         exists iface (
             vm has abstract.ComputingNode.ifaces iface
             and
-            vm has abstract.ComputingNode.cpu_cores >= 4
+            vm has abstract.ComputingNode.cpu_count >= 4
         )
     )
-    error: "A vm does lacks an associated interface or has less than 4 cpu cores"
+    error: "A vm does lacks an associated interface or has less than 4 CPUs"

 Rules in 1 minute
 -----------------